-- A. Accessory buildings which are not a part of the main building shall not occupy more than 30% of the area of the required rear yard, shall not be nearer than 10 feet to any lot line, and shall not be used for human habitation. - B. Where an accessory building is a part of the main building or is substantially attached thereto, the side yard and rear yard regulations applicable to the main building shall be applied to the accessory building.
-This paragraph does not apply in the Farmland Preservation District. - C. Unoccupied mobile homes, semi-trailers, camping units, recreational vehicles, mobile office units, buses, motor coaches, trailers and boxcars shall not be used as accessory buildings. - D. Container Intermodal Container, is allowed as an accessory building that is an integral part of or is incidental to: Farmland Preservation; General Agriculture; Business; Industrial; and Rural districts only.
+- Accessory buildings which are not a part of the main building shall not occupy more than 30% of the area of the required rear yard, shall not be nearer than 10 feet to any lot line, and shall not be used for human habitation. - Where an accessory building is a part of the main building or is substantially attached thereto, the side yard and rear yard regulations applicable to the main building shall be applied to the accessory building.
+This paragraph does not apply in the Farmland Preservation District. - Appearance of accessory buildings shall complement the principal structure. - Unoccupied mobile homes, semi-trailers, camping units, recreational vehicles, mobile office units, buses, motor coaches, trailers and boxcars shall not be used as accessory buildings. - Container Intermodal Container, is allowed as an accessory building that is an integral part of, or is incidental to Farmland Preservation, General Agriculture, Business, and Industrial districts only.
 The following requirements shall apply: - 1.
-Permit(s) required: - a.
-A building permit is required before placing a shipping container in any allowed district. - b.
-Four (4) or more shipping containers per property shall also require an approved Conditional Use Permit before being placed. - 2.
+Permit(s) required; - A building permit is required before placing a shipping container in any allowed district. - Four (4) or more shipping containers per property shall also require an approved Conditional Use Permit before being placed. - 2.
 Location; A shipping container shall; - a.
-Not be located in a parking area required by this chapter; - b.
-Only be located within the buildable area of the side and rear yard of a parcel of land.
+Not be located in a parking area required by this chapter;

-- c.
-Observe the setback requirements for the zoning district in which it is located: - d.
+- b.
+Only be located within the buildable area of the side and rear yard of a parcel of land. - Observe the setback requirements for the zoning district in which it is located; - d.
 Not be located in a buffer yard area as may be required by this chapter.